hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

 See below for more detail on how each component handles Zone failure.

-##### PTFE Server
+##### Terraform Enterprise Server

-By utilizing a Regional Managed Instance Group, the PTFE instance automatically recovers in the event of any outage except for the loss of an entire region.
+By utilizing a Regional Managed Instance Group, the Terraform Enterprise instance automatically recovers in the event of any outage except for the loss of an entire region.

-With external services (PostgreSQL Database, Object Storage) in use, there is still some application configuration data present on the PTFE server such as installation type, database connection settings, hostname.
+With external services (PostgreSQL Database, Object Storage) in use, there is still some application configuration data present on the Terraform Enterprise server such as installation type, database connection settings, hostname.
 This data rarely changes.
-If the configuration on *PTFE* changes you should update the Instance Template to include this updated configuration so that any newly launched Compute VM uses this new configuration.
+If the configuration on *Terraform Enterprise* changes you should update the Instance Template to include this updated configuration so that any newly launched Compute VM uses this new configuration.